 App support: Companion apps can provide lots of additional features to a speaker that wouldn’t be possible with just physical buttons on the speaker itself.
 The app might enable more than one person to be the DJ, queuing up songs to play on the speaker.
 An app might enable you to create customized EQ curves for different styles of music, create wake-up alarms, or power the speaker on and off remotely.

 aptX support: Bluetooth audio must be squeezed down in order to stream over the airwaves, and the default codec use lossy compression that throws some of the musical data away.
 Qualcomm’s aptX codec is lossless, so none of the musical detail is lost in the process.
+The latest version of aptX–aptX Adaptic–supports loss streaming at up to 24-bit audio at 96kHz.
 But aptX must be present at both ends of the stream, in the playback device and in the speaker.
 Most Android devices support aptX, but Apple devices do not.

 Charging options: If your speaker has a battery, it will need to be charged.
 Speakers that charge their batteries via a USB port are more convenient than models that require an AC adapter, but larger batteries might not offer that option.
 Some speakers also let you plug in a USB cable to tap their battery to charge your smartphone.

 DSP: An onboard digital signal processor (DSP) lets you electronically change how the speaker is driven in order to compensate for speaker placement or the acoustical properties of your room, among other things.

 Mounting options and accessories: A portable speaker should be easy to take with you.
 While some Bluetooth speakers count on their size to make them easy to grip, others provide a lanyard, carabiner clip, or a shoulder strap.
 It’s even more handy when the manufacturer provides standardized sockets and accessories for mounting the speaker to an object, such as your bike’s handlebars.